zappajs/zappajs/docs/reference.md

 The base export is actually a reference to this same function, so these are equivalent:

-    require('zappa').run ->
+    require('zappajs').run ->
       @get '/': 'hi'

-    require('zappa') ->
+    require('zappajs') ->
       @get '/': 'hi'

 You can pass the parameters in any order.
 Number is port, string is host, and function is your application.
 Port and host are optional.
-Omitted params will also be omitted in the `app.listen` call to express (defaulting to port 3000 and binding to INADDR_ANY).
+Omitted params will also be omitted in the `app.listen` call to express (defaulting to port 3000 and binding to `INADDR_ANY`).

+You can also pass the parameters in an object.
+The following options are available:

+* `port`
+* `host`
+* `disable_io`: if true, the Socket.IO interface will be disabled.
+* `css`: an array of CSS template modules names, or a string containing a single CSS template module name.
+Defaults to `["stylus"]`.

+        require('zappajs') css:'less', ->
+          @less '/index.css': 'body { color: black }'

 It will automatically print the equivalent to the following to stdout: